top of page

 Where will it sound the best?

-After testing it in some of the best EU studios, it seemed that very few classic preamps can sound as good and usable on drums as Kamaya (kick especially).
+After testing it in some of the best EU studios, it seemed that very few preamps can sound as good and usable on drums as Kamaya (kick especially).

 However, the biggest surprise (given that it's a coloration type of preamp) was the sound of the piano.